 The Copper Denominator: Gianni Kovacevic

 Gianni Kovacevic, the author of “My Electrician Drives a Porsche?” and executive chairman of CopperBank Resources Corp., takes a scientific view of historical, social and environmental trends in energy usage and identifies copper as the common denominator.
 As global energy usage increases, most of that energy flows through copper.
-In this interview with The Gold Report,Kovacevic discusses how his book explains his approach in understanding copper's in a scientific context, and the role of the company he founded to take advantage of this secular trend.
+In this interview with The Gold Report,Kovacevic discusses how his book explains his approach in understanding copper's investment opportunity in a scientific context, and the role of the company he founded to take advantage of this secular trend.

 MANAGEMENT Q&A: VIEW FROM THE TOP